Almost fault-tolerant quantum machine learning with drastic overhead reduction: Numerical Results

-are the noise channel and unitary channel in Kraus representation, respectively.
-Since the noise channel acts on the logical space, $p$ is interpreted as the combined logical $X$, $Y$ and $Z$-flip error rate.
-The channel maps the density operator after every decomposed gate of $R_{\hat{\bm{n}}_{lm}}$.
+are the noise channel and unitary channel in the Kraus representation, respectively.
+Since the noise channel acts on the logical space, $p$ is interpreted as the combined logical $X$, $Y$, and $Z$-flip error rate.
+In practice, the channel would map the density operator after every decomposed gate of $R_{\hat{\bm{n}}_{lm}}$.
 However, since any unitary commutes with the depolarizing channel, it is convenient to treat it as in \Cref{eq: depol channel kraus rep}.

 To evaluate the trainability of the variational circuit with only single-qubit noise, we used a learning rate of 0.005 and a total of 15000 images split into 50 images per batch in our training set, and 250 images in our test set, which are drawn and ordered randomly.
 The expectation values are evaluated on the Pauli-$Z$ operators, and every circuit is executed with 10000 shots to simulate real hardware with non-zero shot noise and avoid potential saddle points \cite{shot_noise_avoids_saddlepoints}.
-In some discussions, an additional fully connected classical layer $y_i=\sum\limits_{i}{w_i}\expval{Z_i}+c_i$ ($i$ ranges from 0 to 9 inclusive, and hence 10 outputs) is added after the quantum layers for comparison with the purely quantum neural network, where the suppressed gradients are rescaled.
+In some cases, we design and implement QVCC (QVC--classical) as illustrated in \Cref{fig: QVCC} (QVCC layout), where an additional fully connected classical layer $y_j=\sum\limits_{i}{w_{ij}}\expval{Z_i}+c_{ij}$ ($i$ ranges from 1 to $n$ for $n$ qubits, $j$ ranges from 0 to 9 inclusive, and hence 10 outputs) is added after the quantum layers and before the softmax activation function to reshape the output to 10 neurons, matching the 10 possible classes, in case $n\ne10$.
+This extra classical layer can also serve to rescale the suppressed gradients with the purely quantum neural network.
 However, we expect the barren plateaus to remain, as the shot noise is also rescaled; therefore, the resolution on the Pauli-$Z$ operators is not improved.